aulisius/prog-quote/README.md

 # prog-quote
-A node.js module to generate random programming quotes
+A package module to generate random programming quotes

 Add a pinch of wisdom to your webpage with this module!
 Consists a list of some famous/deep quotes said by some famous/admired professionals in the field of CS!